-To access the parent or student online portal, visit family.tribeschool.online or student.tribeschool.online, using ANCANI for the district code and the username and password provided by the school.
+To access the parent or student online portal, visit family.mosaicsms.com or student.mosaicsms.com, using ANCANI for the district code and the username and password provided by the school.

 PARENT INTERACTION WITH STUDENTS

 It is never appropriate for a parent to confront another student on campus about a behavioral issue or incident that has occurred with that student.
 The proper procedure is to talk with the teacher or playground supervisor.
 Student discipline is the responsibility of the Principal and faculty.